Sacramento River: Ecology and environmental issues

 UC Davis initiated a project known as The Nigiri Project which takes place under the Yolo Bypass in the rice field floodplains adjacent to the Sacramento River.
-The name comes from a form of Japanese sushi which contains a slice of fish on top of a compressed wedge of vinegared rice, therefore a relationship with rice and fish.
-Salmon migrate from the Central Valley rivers to the ocean where they increase in size for one to three years then return to rivers to spawn, if a young fish is more large when they enter the ocean, they will have more of a chance to return for spawning.
+The name comes from a form of Japanese sushi which contains a slice of fish on top of a compressed wedge of vinegared rice.
+Salmon migrate from the Central Valley rivers to the ocean where they increase in size for one to three years then return to rivers to spawn, if a young fish is larger when they enter the ocean, they will have more of a chance to return for spawning.
 According to UC Davis Center for Watershed Sciences these rice fields adjacent to the Sacramento River will serve as potential nurseries for salmon.
 UC Davis also concluded from past experimental releases of salmon, that the Yolo Bypass floodway could have up to 57,000 acres of a productive breeding habitat with almost no cost to farmers.
 The Nigiri project has demonstrated off-season agriculture fields such as the rice fields under the Yolo Bypass next to Sacramento River can serve as an important floodplain habitat and feeding ground for juvenile or endangered fish.
 UC Davis noted juveniles grew much bigger and faster within the flooded rice fields when compared to those released in the Sacramento River.
 Public agencies, conservation groups and landowners have all been working together and conducting experiments since 2011.
-Experiments conducted on rice fields have taken place at the Knaggs Ranch property within the Yolo Bypass by Sacramento River for four consecutive winters.
+Experiments conducted on rice fields took place at the Knaggs Ranch property within the Yolo Bypass by Sacramento River for four consecutive winters.
 UC Davis shares their results produced the fastest growth of juvenile Chinook salmon in the Central Valley to ever be recorded.
-The Nigiri project is attempting to see these floodplains as “surrogate wetlands” which can be controlled to copy the Sacramento River system’s annual natural flooding cycle the native fish depend on.
+The Nigiri project attempted to see if these floodplains as surrogate wetlands which can be controlled to copy the Sacramento River system's annual natural flooding cycle the native fish depend on.
 Runoff water from agriculture is used to flood the fields for most of this experiment adjacent to the Sacramento River.
-The recycled water is eventually flushed back into the Delta ecosystem through agricultural canals, meaning no new water is used to perform the experiment.
+The water is eventually flushed back into the Delta ecosystem through agricultural canals.